 Odds & Ends

-On that same night, Wayne Cashman became just the fourth player in Bruins history to score 700 points, when he picked up an assist in a 2-1 loss to the visiting Vancouver Canucks.
+That same night, Wayne Cashman became just the fourth player in Bruins history to score 700 points when he picked up an assist in a 2-1 loss to the visiting Vancouver Canucks.
 His 793 career points for Boston are still the seventh-most in franchise history.

-Joe Nieuwendyk found the back of the net four times, on Dec.
-13, 1987, to lead the Calgary Flames to a 7-1 road win at the Sabres.
-He became the first NHL rookie since Cully Wilson of the Maple Leafs, in the 1919-20 season, to have two four-goal games in the same season.
+Joe Nieuwendyk found the back of the net four times on Dec 13, 1987, to lead the Calgary Flames to a 7-1 road win at the Sabres.
+He became the first NHL rookie since Cully Wilson of the Maple Leafs in 1919-20 to have two four-goal games in the same season.

-Manon Rheaume became the first woman to appear in a regular-season professional hockey game, on Dec.
-13, 1992, when entered the game in the second period for the Atlanta Knights of the old International Hockey League (IHL).
+Manon Rheaume became the first woman to appear in a regular-season professional hockey game on Dec 13, 1992, when she entered the second period for the Atlanta Knights of the old International Hockey League (IHL).
 She gave up one goal on four shots during her six minutes of game action as the Knights lost 4-1 to the Salt Lake Golden Eagles.

-Gino Odjick became the fifth NHL player to accumulate 2,000 career penalty minutes with one team, on Dec.
-13, 1997, in the Canucks 5-2 loss to the Colorado Avalanche.
-The other players who accomplished this feat, at the time were Terry O’Reilly (Bruins), Chris Nilan (Canadiens), Ken Daneyko (Devils) and Rob Ray (Sabres).
-Behind the bench, Mike Keenan coached in his 900th NHL game.
+Gino Odjick became the fifth NHL player to accumulate 2,000 career penalty minutes with one team on Dec 13, 1997, in the Canucks 5-2 loss to the Colorado Avalanche.
+The other players who accomplished this feat at the time were Terry O’Reilly (Bruins), Chris Nilan (Canadiens), Ken Daneyko (Devils), and Rob Ray (Sabres).
+Behind the bench, Mike Keenan coached his 900th NHL game.

 Happy Birthday to You

-Today’s group 17 birthday boys are headlined by Hockey Hall of Famers Bob Gainey (67) and Sergei Federov (51).
-Other notable players born on this date include Bates Battaglia (45), Dan Hamhuis (38) Kevin Kline (36), Vladimir Tarasenko (29), Blake Lizotte (23) and the late Doug Mohns.
+Today’s group of 18 birthday boys is headlined by Hockey Hall of Famers Bob Gainey (68) and Sergei Federov (52).
+Other notable players born on this date include Bates Battaglia (46), Dan Hamhuis (39), Kevin Kline (37), Vladimir Tarasenko (30), Blake Lizotte (24), Cal Foote (23), and the late Doug Mohns.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.